1 on 1

 Overview

-Learn ten Qirat online with the best teachers online from Egypt.
+Learn ten Qirat online with the best teachers from Egypt.
 TarteelQuran facilitates interested students with this opportunity.
-Let's have a short introduction to these ten Qirat.
-In Quran, Qira’at, literally means the readings, and terminologically means the method of recitation of the Holy Quran.
-Traditionally, there are 10 recognized schools of Qira’at, and each one derives its name from the famous reader of the Holy Quran recitation.
-It is necessary to understand what are the 10 Qirat before you join to learn ten Qirat online.
+Let’s have a short introduction to these ten Qirat.
+In the Quran, Qirat means "readings" and terminologically refers to the method of recitation of the Holy Quran.
+Traditionally, there are ten recognized schools of Qira’at, each named after a famous reader of the Holy Quran.
+Before joining to learn ten Qirats online, it is essential to understand what the ten Qirats are.

 Learn Ten Qirat Online2